avimehenwal/python.avimehenwal/docs/Tutorials/00_material.md

 1. print is now a function instead of keyword
 2. xrange (iterable) is now replaced with range()
 3. python 3 supports Unicode
-4. raw_input() is replaced by input() method
+4. `raw_input()` is replaced by `input()` method

 ### Python Classes and Functions

+> Classes Encapsulates data and related operation functions

 - New Classes and old classes.
 Difference ?
 - Though classmethod and staticmethod are quite similar, there's a slight difference in usage for both entities: classmethod must have a reference to a class object as the first parameter, whereas staticmethod can have no parameters at all.
-- Classmethods leads to Factory Design pattern in python
+- Classmethods leads to **Factory Design pattern** in python
+- Instance attributes/variables and class attributes

 ### Python @staticmethod

 Static methods are a special case of methods.
 Sometimes, you'll write code that belongs to a class, but that doesn't use the object itself at all.
 For example:

+> Used when `self` is not used in the class.
+There is no point in adding self to a method signature of its not being used.
+Declare your method static and it uses less memory if many classes instantiated.

 ```python
 class Pizza(object):